 Overcoming the Fear of Rejection

 Overcoming the fear of rejection is difficult especially when you repeatedly experience being rejected or are more sensitive to rejection.

 Observing my children as toddlers, they did not have to overcome the fear of rejection.
 They learned about overcoming rejection through experience.

-When we are not selected for activities, are left out of groups, and feel unnoticed, we pick up cues and learn the signs of rejection.
-In order to survive in relationships, we find strategies or tactics for overcoming rejection.
+When you are not selected for activities, are left out of groups, and feel unnoticed, you pick up cues and learn the signs of rejection.
+In order to survive in relationships, you learn strategies or tactics for overcoming rejection.

 Overcoming the fear of rejection requires a new mindset.
 A pivot to what our purpose is and who we are in Christ.
 This eternal perspective guides us and gives us the strength to not fear relationships and the rejection they may bring.

-Overcoming rejection does not mean it will stop happening to us.
+Overcoming rejection does not mean it will stop happening to you.
 Unfortunately, rejection is a part of life.
-But rejection does not have to dominate our thoughts, actions, or decisions.

-Darryll Stinton’s theory is that by understanding who we are and what we are uniquely gifted and created to do, we can more healthily process the sting of rejection and turn the initial pain into strength to become a better version of ourselves.
+Darryll Stinton’s theory is that by understanding who you are and what you are uniquely gifted and created to do, you more healthily process the sting of rejection and turn the initial pain into strength to become a better version of yourself.

 Scriptures on Rejection

-The Bible is one of the best tools to help us with overcoming rejection and living a joyful life in Christ despite what others do or say.
+The Bible is one of the best tools to help you with overcoming rejection and living a joyful life in Christ despite what others do or say.

 5 Scriptures on Overcoming Rejection